SS-Steve/RSCU_HostFitness/README.md

 ## Overview

-RSCU_HostFitness is the Github repository for sharing computational pipelines for manuscript titled 'Predicting viral host codon fitness and path shifting through tree-based learning on codon usage biases and genomic characteristics'.
+RSCU_HostFitness is the Github repository for sharing step-by-step computational pipelines for manuscript titled 'Predicting viral host codon fitness and path shifting through tree-based learning on codon usage biases and genomic characteristics'.

 ## Features